viet34tqc/notebook/interview.md

 ## <meta charset="utf-8">

 This meta tag tells the browser which character encoding browser to use.
-UTF-8 is greate because you can use all sorts of symbols and emoji
+UTF-8 is great because you can use all sorts of symbols and emoji

 ## <meta name="viewport" content="width=device-width"